cheapsk9/progress-docs/classes/Window.md

 ThemeChanged (themeId : number) : RBXScriptSignal
 ## 💡 Code Example

+The following code snippet showcases the abilities of the Window by doing multiple things with it.
 ```lua
 -- Prints when the window is opened.
 api.Window.OnOpened = function()